 Writing a rebranding brief will not only help you to take a step back and take a better look at what currently is and isn’t working for your brand, but it’ll also help to drive a better understanding of your project from all parties involved.

-When contacting a brand agency, you’re hoping for several things:
+When contacting a branding agency or choosing a rebranding agency, you’re hoping for several things:

 - They know about your industry